Baselog-Inc/baselog-py/README.md

 # baselog-py

-**baselog-py** is the official Python SDK for [Loggy API](https://github.com/your-org/loggy-api).
+**baselog-py** is the official Python SDK for [Baselog API](https://github.com/Baselog-Inc/baselog-api.git).
-It allows developers to easily send logs from their applications to Loggy.
+It allows developers to easily send logs from their applications to Baselog.

 ## Features